Distortion-free close-up stereoscopic photography.Setting the stereo windowBy John Wattie |

 You can easily set up for toed-in

-portrait format macro stereo
+portrait format macro stereo, or

 wide, landscape format, macro stereo